Pool of Siloam and Lyrebird Dell Circuit Walk

 From the Pool of Siloam, retrace your steps to the intersection and turn right to follow the path towards Lyrebird Dell.

-A small signpost will help you identify this intersection.
+A small signpost will help you identify the intersection.

 Lyrebird Dell walking track